-Make a decadent Slow Cooker Peanut Butter Cake for your family.
-It has warm chocolate cake, melty peanut butter frosting, and topped with Reese’s peanut butter cups.
+Make a decadent Slow Cooker Reese’s Peanut Butter Cake for your family.
+It has warm chocolate cake and melty peanut butter frosting and is topped with Reese’s peanut butter cups.

-- Devil’s food cake mix – Can use any chocolate cake mix you like.
+- Devil’s food cake mix – You can use any chocolate cake mix you like.
+We also use chocolate cake in our slow cooker s’mores cake recipe.

 - Warm glaze – Melted peanut butter and powdered sugar make the best topping for this chocolate cake.

 Step One – Mix a deviled food cake mix, eggs, melted butter, and water in a large bowl.
-Stir in a small bag of mini resee’s peanut butter cups.
+Stir in a small bag of mini Reese peanut butter cups.

 Step Two – Spray an oval slow cooker with non-stick spray and pour the batter into it.